bikeshaving/crank/website/documents/index.md

 Components rerender based on explicit `refresh()` calls.
 This degree of precision means you can put side-effects wherever you want.

 Never “memoize” a callback ever again.
 Stop asking your framework “why did you render?”
-Be messy with confidence, with the knowledge that you control how your components run.
+Be as messy as you need to be.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";